grpc/grpc-go/CONTRIBUTING.md

   * be as short as possible to describe the change being made.

-  If a PR is *not* end-user visible -- e.g. a cleanup, testing change, or github-related, use `RELEASE NOTES: n/a`.
+  If a PR is *not* end-user visible -- e.g. a cleanup, testing change, or GitHub-related, use `RELEASE NOTES: n/a`.

 ### PR Process

 - Please **self-review** your code changes before sending your PR.
 This will prevent simple, obvious errors from causing delays.

 - Maintain a **clean commit history** and use **meaningful commit messages**.